gunns2/coranova/README.md

 Both PGS and outcome should be adjusted for principal components prior to analysis.

+Prior to running any comparisons, ensure that all correlations between polygenic scores and outcomes are positive.
+If they are not, the polygenic score was likely miscalculated.
+This can happen if the polygenic score was computed with the incorrect effect allele, which in that case it is a simple fix to multiple the polygenic score by -1.
+However, it is important to check that this is the problem and not a larger problem with the score.

 In simulations we find at least 1000 bootstrap and 1000 permutations are necessary to control type 1 error with binary outcomes.
 We have not tested other non-normal outcome distributions.

 ## References
 Bilker WB, Brensinger C, Gur RC.
 A Two Factor ANOVA-like Test for Correlated Correlations: CORANOVA.
 Multivariate Behav Res.
 2004 Oct 1;39(4):565-94. doi: 10.1207/s15327906mbr3904_1.
 PMID: 26745459.